 Some of that might sound like I’m encouraging you to go to court.
 I’m not necessarily.
 But part of my job is to listen carefully to you about your family law problem and give you the various options how to properly resolve it in the quickest, most cost-effective manner.
 Sometimes, that will be to advise you to go to court.

 Simply put, the reason why we have family courts is that it is not always possible to reach agreement directly with your ex-partner.
 Sometimes, it is necessary to use the system.

 What won’t help you is engaging a lawyer who doesn’t understand how the court system works, or who is scared of it.
 Don’t make a mistake – there are plenty of lawyers practising in family law who fall within those descriptions.
 Many clients who come to me have been to other lawyers before, who have generated files of correspondence the size of small mountains writing backwards and forwards to their ex-partner or their lawyer and got precisely nowhere after months or even years of negotiating.
 This is a waste of not only your money, but your time.

 My view is that we should always try to negotiate a solution outside the court system.
 However, unreasonable amounts of time and money should not be wasted in negotiations.
 If negotiations are going nowhere, then it is often sensible and cost-effective for court proceedings to be issued.

-As I said before, 99% of people who issue court proceedings are then able to reach a settlement without going all the way to a hearing in front of a judge.
+As I said before, 97% plus of people who issue court proceedings are then able to reach a settlement without going all the way to a hearing in front of a judge.
 Sometimes, the only way to get your ex-partner to listen or take you seriously, or engage in sensible negotiations, is to force the issue by commencing proceedings.

 There is simply no point in spending money engaging in protracted negotiations that go nowhere.
 It is a far better spend of your money, if that is what has been going on in your family law matter to issue proceedings, which will bring negotiations to a head.